Divisors on graphs, orientations, syzygies, and system reliability: Introduction

 \section{Introduction}

 This work is concerned with the development of new connections between the theory of oriented matroids, the theory of divisors on graphs, and the theory of system reliability.
-Inspired by the work of Diaconis and Sturmfels \cite{diaconis} applying algebraic techniques in probability and statistics, and following the work by Naiman-Wynn \cite{naiman} and Giglio-Wynn \cite{giglio2004monomial} connecting system reliability to Hilbert functions of their associated ideals, we study reliability of (directed) networks through the lens of algebraic statistics and geometric combinatorics.
+Inspired by the work of Naiman-Wynn \cite{naiman} and Giglio-Wynn \cite{giglio2004monomial} connecting system reliability to Hilbert functions of their associated ideals, we study reliability of networks through the lens of algebraic statistics and geometric combinatorics.
+Our main contribution is to apply the {\em syzygy tool} from computational algebra to distinguish the (non-cancelling) terms in the reliability formula for various systems.
+This gives a more clear insight into the structure of each such system.

 The starting point of this paper is to study the following network flow reliability problem.
-Let $G$ be a (directed) graph with a source vertex $q$ and other vertices with specific demands.
-Assume that the probability that the edge $e$ is working properly is $p_e$.
+Let $G=(V,E)$ be a graph.
+Assume that the vertices are reliable but each edge may fail (with the probability $1-p_e$).
 A popular game in system reliability theory is to compute the probability of the union of certain events under various restrictions.
-A well-known example is the {\em source-to-multiple-terminal (SMT) reliability } which is the probability that there exists at least one (oriented) path from $q$ to every other vertex of $G$.

 The classical method to compute the system reliability is to apply the inclusion-exclusion principle of probability theory which is computationally expensive.
 On the other hand, the system reliability formula is equal to the numerator of Hilbert series of a certain ideal associated to the network.
-Our main contribution is to apply the {\em syzygy tool} from computational algebra to distinguish the (non-cancelling) terms in the reliability formula for various system ideals.

-For each such an ideal, we prove that each non-cancelling term is corresponding to a minimal generator of its proper higher syzygy module.
-We study the {\em minimal} free resolution of these ideals, in order to obtain a closed form of the inclusion-exclusion expression.
-We associate a set of combinatorial and algebraic objects to each term in the reliability formula, namely oriented divisors, acyclic orientations or generalized oriented spanning trees, bounded regions of graphic hyperplane arrangement, and the minimal generating sets of the syzygy modules of the associated ideal.

-The given bijections between the generators of the higher syzygy modules, and the combinatorial objects classify all terms of the reliability formula in terms of the combinatorics of the network.
-The new algebraic approach, beside simplifying some results in the literature (see e.g., \cite{sat} and \S\ref{sec:span}), and providing some practical applications and new algorithms, gives a more clear insight into the structure of the system.
+The special networks have been studied in \cite{giglio2004monomial}, and the general case was stated as an open problem.
+We recommend \cite[Sec.\,6]{Dohmen} and the survey articles \cite{agrawal1984survey} by Agrawal-Barlow, and \cite{johnson1988survey} by Johnson-Malek for an overview of the subject.